aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-resources/supporting-border-information-resource/_index.md

 Welcome to our step-by-step guide on utilizing the Border Information Resource feature in Aspose.PSD for .NET.
 In this tutorial, we'll walk you through the process of working with Border Information Resources using Aspose.PSD, a powerful .NET imaging library.
 Whether you're a seasoned developer or just starting, this tutorial aims to provide clarity on incorporating Border Information Resources seamlessly into your projects.
 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following:
 - Aspose.PSD for .NET: Ensure you have the Aspose.PSD library installed.
-You can download it from the [official Aspose.PSD website](https://releases.aspose.com/psd/net/).
+You can download it from the [Aspose.PSD website](https://releases.aspose.com/psd/net/).
 - .NET Development Environment: Set up your .NET development environment with Visual Studio or any other preferred IDE.
 ## Import Namespaces
 In your code, make sure to import the necessary namespaces to work with Aspose.PSD: